 It’s a very serious disease for young goats and needs to be dealt with immediately.
 Older goats can have a problem with coccidia too, and stressful situations will often cause an outbreak.
 Bringing home a new strain of coccidia rom a show or new goat can result in diarrhea in both young and mature stock.

 A fecal sample taken to your Vet can be used to confirm coccidia, but after dealing with it a few times, it’s easy to recognize an outbreak.
 Our Vet suggested using Corid (amprolium) at 1 cc/20 lbs. for five days or alternatively Albon (sulfadimethoxine) also for five days to treat it.

-We learned that Corid is a Vitamin B inhibitor, so when using Corid the goats should also be given Vitamin B. Also, Corid isn’t effective against all stages (there are two stages of life for the parasite) of coccidia, so five days of treatment may not be enough.
+Corid is a Vitamin B inhibitor, so when using Corid the goats should also be given Vitamin B. Also, Corid isn’t effective against all stages (there are two stages of life for the parasite) of coccidia, so the five days of treatment may need to be repeated.
 That’s another reason everyone hates a coccidia outbreak – a minimum of five days of administering drugs to kids with diarrhea is not fun either.

 In addition to administering the drugs above, it’s important to keep all the goats showing signs of coccidia hydrated.
 If the signs of an outbreak are caught quickly, the goats are treated promptly and kept hydrated, then they usually recover fully within a few days.

-Taking goats to shows can stress them, or can expose them to new strains of coccidia.
-This year, after showing the yearling boys (and Celtic Quinn winning Grand Champion Buck), all of the younger kids showed signs of coccidia within a few days.
+Remember that taking goats to shows can stress them, or can expose them to new strains of coccidia.
+One year, after showing the yearling boys (and Celtic Quinn winning Grand Champion Buck – see photo of him above), all of the younger kids showed signs of coccidia within a few days.
 The older boys never did, but probably brought the coccidia back with them.